 For the first week after your treatment, aim to keep all hair tied back and out of your face, especially when you sleep.
-Particularly if you have a fringe, ensure that the hair is pinned back at all times.
+If you have a fringe, ensure that the hair is always pinned back.
 Hair is capable of irritating the treatment area and spreading oil or bacteria, therefore, increasing the risk of infection.

 If you’re stuck for inspiration on stylish ways to keep your hair out of your face during the healing process, take a look at these ten great 5-minute hairstyles featured on Brit + Co!

 If you are happy to avoid hot showers and baths altogether during the healing process, then that would be ideal, but if not, limit the duration as much as possible.
 When spending a long period in a hot bath or shower, the steam will start to affect the treatment area.
 As mentioned previously, you must keep the skin as dry as possible.
 Steam will cause excess moisture to build up on the surface and also cause sweating, both of which prolong the healing process and increase the risk of infection.